pantuza/panfiles/README.md

 - third-party -- Lots of third part softwares to install separated by type (Ex: dev, os, net, virt)
 - uwsgi ------- Template files for uWSGI and installation script
 - vim ---------- Vim configuration files like vimrc, colors plugins and Makefile for installation
-- virt ---------- Scripts to install OpenVSwitch and bridge configuration
+- virt ---------- Scripts to install docker, OpenVSwitch and bridge configuration
+- fish ---------- Installs fish shell and Oh my fish script manager

 Almost all directories has its Makefile to control installation and configuration.